 According to IUCN (International Union for Conservation of Nature), the Pink River Dolphins have not been studied enough, so very little is known about the dangers it faces.
 Due to data deficiency, it is unknown whether its population is stable or decreasing.
 However, it is well known that they face certain threats such as:

 It is easily hunted by fishermen and natives due to limited river space and their carcass is used to attract other fish that the fishermen intend to catch for food.
 They are also killed by fishermen to eliminate the competition for fishing.
 According to an estimation, about 10% of the Amazon river dolphins are hunted every year.

 Some dolphins get drowned due to accidental entanglements in fishing gear

 They are losing their habitat due to the dams built on the Amazon river.

 - Limited Range

-The reproduction process of these dolphins is very slow making it very hard for them to compete their hunting.
-They have a gestation period of one year and mostly have one baby at a time.
+The reproduction process of these dolphins is very slow making it very hard for them to compete in their hunting.
+They have a gestation period of one year and most of them have one baby at a time.

 17. Amazon River Dolphin Population – How many Pink Dolphins are Left in the World